Hero Image

 Innovation: Cluster Learning Model

-We support local communities to provide Early Childhood Education for over 5,000 young Congolese refugee children in Uganda.
+A cost-effective, replicable solution that ensures access to Early Childhood Education for thousands of Congolese refugee children in Uganda.

 "